Local bi-Lipschitz classification of semialgebraic surfaces: Surfaces with homogeneous parametrization

 \section{Surfaces with homogeneous parametrization}

-Let $f, g: (\R^2, 0) \to (\R^3, 0)$ be finitely determined map germs of corank 1 with homogeneous parametrization of the same degrees, that means that $f$ and $g$ can be written in the following way \begin{equationth} f(x, y) = (x, f_2(x,y), f_3(x,y)), \quad g(x, y) = (x, g_2(x,y), g_3(x,y)) \end{equationth} where $f_j$ and $g_j$ are homogeneous polynomials of the same degree $d_j$, for $j =2, 3.$
+Let $f, g: (\R^2, 0) \to (\R^3, 0)$ be finitely determined map germs of corank 1 with homogeneous parametrization of the same degrees, that means that $f$ and $g$ can be written in the following way \begin{equationth} f(x, y) = (x, f_{2}(x,y), f_{3}(x,y)), \quad g(x, y) = (x, g_{2}(x,y), g_{3}(x,y)) \end{equationth} where $f_j$ and $g_j$ are homogeneous polynomials of the same degree $d_j$, for $j =2, 3,$ and gcd$(d_2,d_3)=1 \, \text{or}\, 2$ (See \cite{Ot} , Lemma 6.2).

 Notice that the equation $\phi(x,y,z) =0$ defining $X_f$ ({\it resp.}, $X_g$) is not homogeneous in general.